gitcordier/gitcordier/README.md

 This is an ongoing process… :rowboat: but I try as hard as I can to keep up the pace.

 ## :arrow_forward: [tlaplus](https://github.com/gitcordier/tlaplus)
 This repository is dedicated to TLA + specifications.
-Currently you may find here the specification of a reversible hoist, invented by the Renaissance architect Brunelleschi.
+Currently, you may find here the specification of a reversible hoist, invented by the Renaissance architect Brunelleschi.
 Relevant historical note and pictures available at http://bdml.stanford.edu/Main/BrunelleschiNotes.

 ## :pause_button: [Functional Analysis](https://github.com/gitcordier/FunctionalAnalysis) 4 :star:
 Some solutions to Rudin's Functional Analysis.